| "Spiritual science is no religion,

 Answers.

-Parents in Grass Valley, whose children attend
+Valley, whose children attend

 the Yuba River Charter School, have commented that Yuba